Out and About

 The house is set amidst ancient old trees (I can almost see the Cockman and Backshall kids high up in the branches), olive trees and a large vegetable patch which is maintained by a volunteer group which donates produce to the local community.
 Beyond the gardens is Walluburnup Swamp, part of Yellagonga Regional Park.

-Cockman House can be accessed from Woodvale Drive (off Wanneroo Road near the Ocean Reef Road intersection.
-With a bridge being constructed over Wanneroo Road a new access road has opened near the Woodvale Fish and Lily Farm on Woodvale Drive.
+Access to Cockman House is along an access road near the Woodvale Fish and Lily Farm on Woodvale Drive.
 Cockman House is open every Sunday (except during February and over the Christmas period) between 2 and 5pm.
 Entry is by donation.
 There are guides there to bring history to life or you can do a self guided tour.
 You can borrow a picnic rug and enjoy the gardens while the kids play old fashioned games like quoits and skittles.
 Toilets are available.
 The City of Wanneroo also holds special events at Cockman House at various times of the year.

 Next time you are driving in this area on a Sunday afternoon pop in for a quick look.
 It won't take much time out of your day and it is really interesting,